HL7/davinci-deqm/source/pages/datax.md

 {: #collect-data}

 {:.highlight-note}
 In this scenario, the Consumer initiates a [$collect-data] operation to gather any available CQM data for a particular measure from the Producer.
 In response to the operation, the Producer returns a MeasureReport containing data relevant to the Measure.
-Like the [Submit Data scenario](#submit-data) described above, this scenario requires that the Producer can gather the data requirements from the consumer for the measure, and that there is no expectation that the data returned represents all the data required to evaluate the quality measure.
+The Producer gathers the data requirements as [described](#gather-data-requirements-from-consumer) above in the Submit Data scenario.
+Like the Submit Data scenario, there is no expectation that the data returned represents all the data required to evaluate the quality measure only that all the data submitted is relevant to the calculation of the measure for a particular subject or population.
 Unlike the Submit Data interaction, the exchange is typically incremental as detailed [below](#).

 {% include img.html  img="collect-data-steps-new.jpg" caption = "Figure 2-5 Collect Data Steps - updated image to reflect incremental updates"%}